TCFVentures/ip-blacklist-monitor/README.md

 # ✨ Feature Requests

 We are open to new ideas!
-Feel free to [open an issue](https://github.com/TCFVentures/status-zero/issues) if you have feature suggestions or enhancements you'd like to see in future versions of StatusZero.
+Feel free to [submit a feature request](https://github.com/TCFVentures/status-zero/issues/new/choose) if you have feature suggestions or enhancements you'd like to see in future versions of StatusZero.

+---

+## 🆘 Help

+If you encounter issues or want to modify default settings, we recommend reviewing the [StatusZERO Wiki](https://github.com/TCFVentures/status-zero/wiki) for detailed guidance.

+If the Wiki does not answer your question, feel free to [open a GitHub issue](https://github.com/TCFVentures/status-zero/issues/new/choose) — we're happy to help!

 ---